daniel-carvajal/expo-turbo/README.md

 # CPP Turbomodules with Expo
 1) Make sure Turbomodule folder exists
-2) `npm install ./RTNCalculator`
+2) Run `npm install ./RTNCalculator`.
+This will added RTNCalculator as a dependency in your app's package.json like `"rtn-calculator": "file:./RTNCalculator"`.
+The name "rtn-calculator" comes from the name field in the `RTNCalculator/package.json` file.
-3) Codegen script: `node node_modules/react-native/scripts/generate-codegen-artifacts.js --targetPlatform ios --path ./ --outputPath ./RTNCalculator/generated/`
+3) Codegen script: from your main app's root directory (outside RTNCalculator), where your app's package.json is located, run: `node node_modules/react-native/scripts/generate-codegen-artifacts.js --targetPlatform ios --path ./ --outputPath ./RTNCalculator/generated/`.
+Note, for codegen to find your RTNCalculator module, it needs to be registered as a dependency in your app's package.json which we did with the `npm install ./RTNCalculator` command.

 ### Notes